clickworkorange/AVR-PWM-RTU/README.md

 28|PC5|Btn #1

 ### Schematic
-A KiCAD schematic can be found in the /AVR-PWM-RTU folder.
+A schematic can be found in the KiCAD folder.
 This is still work in progress.

 ![Schematic](https://raw.githubusercontent.com/clickworkorange/Atmel-PWM-RTU/main/Schematic.png)